nixworks/public/news/2008/09/18/index.md

 ##### Sri Lankan Civil War
 ### [ Sri Lankan Civil War: The Sri Lanka Navy sinks 10 Liberation Tigers of Tamil Eelam (LTTE) boats and kills 25 LTTE rebels in heavy fighting off the port of Nachikkudah in Sri Lanka, according to the navy. ](/news/2008/09/18/sri-lankan-civil-war-the-sri-lanka-navy-sinks-10-liberation-tigers-of-tamil-eelam-ltte-boats-and-kills-25-ltte-rebels-in-heavy-fighting.md)
-_Context: Sri Lanka Navy, Sri Lankan Civil War, LTTE, Sri Lanka_
+_Context: Sri Lankan Civil War, Sri Lanka Navy, Sri Lanka, LTTE_

 ##### Russia
 ### [ Trading is suspended for the third day in succession on Russia's two main stock exchanges, the MICEX and the dollar-denominated RTS, amidst fear of financial collapse.
 News agencies are quoting Russia's Finance Minister, Alexei Kudrin, as saying trading on Russian exchanges won't resume until September 19. ](/news/2008/09/18/trading-is-suspended-for-the-third-day-in-succession-on-russia-s-two-main-stock-exchanges-the-micex-and-the-dollar-denominated-rts-amidst.md)